ZerotechDevelopment/Windows-10-11-Activator/readme.md

 ## System Requirements

-- Supported Operating System: Windows 10.
+- Supported Operating System: Windows 10 or 11.
 - Administrative privileges required to run the activator.

 ## Disclaimer